 I sat immediately next to a colleague who I would join in Hong Kong for a series of presentations, and they comfortably slept nearly the entire journey.
 My other colleague, a well-traveled Australian en route back to Sydney via Hong Kong, was seated elsewhere in the economy cabin.

-When breakfast was served, I pealed back the tin foil on the meal, took one look at the mess inside, respected the alarm bells that went off in my mind, and quickly covered it back up and pushed it away.
+When breakfast was served, I peeled back the tin foil on the meal, took one look at the mess inside, respected the alarm bells that went off in my mind, and quickly covered it back up and pushed it away.
 I had a bread roll that was sealed in a small plastic pouch – yeh for carbohydrates 🙂

-Upon deplaning in Hong Kong, the colleague who I sat adjacent to joined me in waiting for our Australian colleague at the top of the jet bridge just inside the gate.
+Upon deplaning in Hong Kong, the colleague I sat adjacent to joined me in waiting for our Australian colleague at the top of the jet bridge just inside the gate.
 As nearly all the passengers filed past us, we didn’t see our Australian friend.
-Perhaps we were in a bit of a daze following the red eye flight and we just missed each other getting off the plane.
+Perhaps we were in a bit of a daze following the red-eye flight and we just missed each other getting off the plane.

 Time passed before I had the opportunity to speak to my Australian colleague again.
-When we did speak, the first thing he asked me was whether I had the breakfast on that Dragonair flight.
+When we did speak, the first thing he asked me was whether I had breakfast on that Dragonair flight.
 I told him no way, it looked sketchy to me.
 Turns out he did, he got violently ill because of it, had to run off the plane when we arrived in Hong Kong (maybe he does actually like me, yeh!), and having never felt sicker, missed his connecting flight to Sydney and had to overnight in Hong Kong recovering before he was physically able to fly again.